devadvance/terminalcheatsheet/guides/navigate-terminal.md

   <amp-img src="/assets/guides/navigate-work-files/ls-en.png" width="665" height="387" alt="terminal list command" layout="responsive"></amp-img>
 </div>

-This is similar to opening your file browser application and looking at the contents of your working directory folder:
+This is similar to opening your file browser application and examining at the contents of your working directory folder:

 <div class="center guideimages">
   <amp-img src="/assets/guides/navigate-work-files/ls-finder-en.png" width="665" height="387" alt="file browser show contents" layout="responsive"></amp-img>
 </div>

 You can list all the contents in folders that aren't your working directory by typing `ls [FOLDER_NAME]`.
 This is like taking a peek inside another folder, without changing our working directory.
-In the example below, we are looking at the contents of **folder1**.
-We can see that **folder1** has only one file called **file3.pdf**:
+In the example below, we are examining at the contents of **folder1**.
+We can observe that **folder1** has only one file called **file3.pdf**:

 <div class="center guideimages">
   <amp-img src="/assets/guides/navigate-work-files/ls-folder1-en.png" width="665" height="387" alt="ls command folder" layout="responsive"></amp-img>
 </div>

-This is similar to looking at the contents of a folder within your working directory in your file browser application:
+This is similar to examining at the contents of a folder within your working directory in your file browser application:

 <div class="center guideimages">
   <amp-img src="/assets/guides/navigate-work-files/ls-folder1-finder-en.png" width="665" height="387" alt="file browser folder peek" layout="responsive"></amp-img>